VilledeMontreal/hochelaga/source/_patterns/02-organisms/10-sidebar/01-sidebar-block.md

 * When it also has the .discrete class, there will be no bottom stroke and the bottom margin will be lighter.

-### Lists

-* Some modifier classes are available to control the bottom padding of list items (.p-small, .p-large,.p-larger)
-* Bullet lists have the vdm-bullet-list class applied in order to show visible bullets;